 We are remodeling the new sundeck at my folks’ newly-renovated mid-century modern rancher.
-After realizing that the round dining table my mom wanted was crazy expensive, my dad and I came up with a plan to make a DIY patio table for her.
+After realizing that the round dining table my mom wanted was crazy expensive, my dad and I came up with a plan to make a DIY patio table with a round concrete table top for her.

 - Find a metal base designed to hold up a heavy tabletop

 - Make a round concrete disc to fit the base

 - Attach the concrete top to the table base

 Inspiration for our concrete top dining table

 The concrete table we made is inspired by the classic Saarinen dining table (the “tulip table”).
 The Saarinen table is known for its clean lines and otherwise impeccable styling.

 Authentic Saarinen tables hold their value really well…even used tables can cost thousands of dollars.
 I love the look of the marble top on the real Saarinen tale, but I really love the price tag of concrete!
 The concrete tabletop

 My wonderful aunts in the city are the source of the vintage Saarinen table base.
 I have no idea if it’s a real or a replica?
 It’s probably a reproduction because even used real tulip table bases are pricey.
 Whatever it is, it sure is pretty!